oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 }
 ```

-Lastly, create a `HatController.java` that is what exposes our single resource endpoint.
+Lastly, create a `HatController.java` that is what exposes your single resource endpoint.

 `src/main/java/com/example/contract/HatController.java`